Generative multitask learning mitigates target-causing confounding: Conclusion

 \section{Conclusion}

-We presented generative multitask learning (GMTL), which is an approach for causal representation learning for MTL that requires minimal changes to existing ML systems.
+We presented generative multitask learning (GMTL), an approach for causal representation learning for MTL that only changes the inference objective of conventional MTL.
 Our approach mitigates the effect of target-causing confounders, which are variables that cause the targets, but not the input.
-This removes spurious dependencies between the input and targets, thereby improving robustness to prior probability shift.

-We incorporated a parameter $\alpha$ to control the degree to which spurious dependencies induced by target-causing confounding are used for prediction.
-This allows GMTL to manage the trade-off between i.i.d. and o.o.d. predictive performance.
-The optimal value of $\alpha$, as well as the gain in accuracy from using GMTL, both tend to increase w.r.t. the severity of distribution shift in $p(y, y')$.
-This relation holds consistently across datasets, pairs of tasks, and MTL methods.
-This is strong evidence that our generative formulation of MTL improves robustness to target-causing confounding.

-In presenting our results, we assumed oracle access to the optimal $\alpha$.
-A limitation of GMTL is that in practice, the optimal $\alpha$ depends on factors that cannot be determined in advance, such as the severity of distribution shift that will be encountered, and whether the shift is static or dynamic.
-Unknown factors such as these prevent us from giving a generic problem-agnostic procedure for selecting $\alpha$.
-Problem-specific procedures to select $\alpha$ require future study.

-Another limitation of GMTL is that it requires estimating the target joint distribution without making independence assumptions.
-This can quickly become difficult as the number of tasks grows.

-Looking forward, we are excited by the new perspectives that causal representation learning can bring to existing ML paradigms.
+This removes spurious dependencies between the input and targets, and improves robustness to target shift.
+Looking forward, we are excited by the new perspectives that causal representation learning can bring to improve weaknesses in ML.
 Our work demonstrates the potential for this in the context of MTL.
-We plan to investigate what other areas of ML can be improved by adopting a causal perspective.
+We plan to investigate what other weaknesses in ML can be improved by adopting a causal perspective.